M.A. Degree in Career and Technical Studies (MACTS)

 The Emphasis Area courses offer the opportunity to focus on a particular area of personal interest.
 Up to 16 units of graduate level courses from other programs (either at CSUSB or any accredited university) may be used as electives or, in some instances, substituted for program specified courses.
 The result is that we can custom design a program of study to meet almost anyone's needs.

 Of the College of Education Core courses, EDUC 603 focuses on interpersonal communication, EDUC 605 (formerly 663) on a survey of research and EDUC 607 (formerly 695) on foundations of education.
-All of these courses are usually offered every quarter (and summer session) and are recommended to be completed before starting the Career and Technical (Vocational) Education Core.
+All of these courses are usually offered every semester (and summer session) and are recommended to be completed before starting the Career and Technical (Vocational) Education Core.

-Start with courses in one of the Emphasis Areas and/or in the College of Education Core, then start the Career and Technical (Vocational) Education Core with ECTS 637 in the fall quarter.
+Start with courses in one of the Emphasis Areas and/or in the College of Education Core, then start the Career and Technical (Vocational) Education Core with ECTS 637 in the fall semester.
 Anyone who has not met the Upper Division Writing Requirement must complete the EDUC 306 course (or its equivalent) with a grade of at least a "B" (3.0) before they are allowed to sign up for any M.A. program courses.

 Who can I contact for further information?